 July 2019 marked the start of production for this new one-button mobile game for Android.
 A release for iOS devices will be

 considered depending on the success of the Android version.
-Javelin Juggle currently has no set release date but
+Javelin Juggle is out now on Google Play.

 Whether you write for a small independent blog or a big magazine - here you'll find all resources you could need for your article.
 If still